| Melbourne — loading...

 See Live Music

 Brunswick has more live music venues per capita than almost any Melbourne suburb.
-The Retreat Hotel, Brunswick Ballroom, Howler, Jazzlab, and The Brunswick Hotel all host regular live music across genres.
-The annual Brunswick Music Festival (February–March) brings the Sydney Road Street Party, which shuts down the main strip for one of Melbourne’s best community events.
+The Retreat Hotel, Brunswick Ballroom, Spotted Mallard, Jazzlab, and Howler all host regular live acts across genres.
+The annual Brunswick Music Festival (February-March) brings the Sydney Road Street Party, which shuts down the main strip for one of Melbourne’s best community events.

 Transport: Getting In and Out

 Brunswick’s public transport is strong.
-The combination of the 19 tram and the Upfield line gives you two independent routes to the CBD, which means a disruption on one doesn’t strand you.
-The bike path is genuinely useful for daily commuting, not just recreational riding.
+The combination of tram 19, tram 1, and the Upfield line gives you multiple independent routes to the CBD, which means a disruption on one does not strand you.

 Parking: Street parking on Sydney Road is metered and competitive.
 Side streets are permit-zoned in many areas.
-If you’re driving to Brunswick for dinner, budget $5–8 for a parking garage or catch public transport.
+If you are driving to Brunswick for dinner, catch public transport.

 Who Lives in Brunswick?